merowareinstance/example-readme-template/README.md

 Sometimes is nice to tell people to go to another documentation :-( to make sure this readme doesn't get too long.
 So might as well create a contribution guidline markdown file and link it here.
 [CONTRIBUTING.md](https://github.com/meroware) this will help you know the rules of how to contribute.

-## Versioning

-Why not add some information about how the repo is versioned,

-[SemVer](http://semver.org/) is used for versioning

-## Authors
+## Code Owners

 * **Some dude that wants credit** - *Yep I did the whole project, no one helped.
 Sigh..
 I'm joking it was a team effort* - [Here is my profile](https://github.com/meroware)

-It is probs best to just have a code owners setup.
+It is best to just have a code owners setup.
 Checkout [Setup code owners in github repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners)

 ## License